 About

-Iโve been incredibly lucky to have some amazing guides on this journey, jointly advised by Prof. John Horton from MIT Sloanโs IT group and Prof. David Parkes from Harvardโs EconCS group.
+I’m a fourth year Ph.D. candidate at Harvard University.
+I’ve been jointly advised by Prof. John Horton from MIT Sloan’s IT group and Prof. David Parkes from Harvard’s EconCS group.
+I am currently supported by Google DeepMind Seed Fund.

 Recently, I was selected as the Introduction to Technical AI Safety Fellow with the AI Safety Student Team